ormai/dotfiles/README.md

 The desktop can turn boring by just pressing <kbd>CTRL</kbd>+<kbd>B</kbd>.
 This is done by a simple script that toggles the bar and removes all the fancy Hyprland decorations.

 %% video, gif?

-## Hardware

-This setup runs on a Thinkpad T470 that I recently bought used.